eclipse-ecal/ecal/doc/rst/configuration/runtime_configuration.rst

 Initialization of the configuration
 ===================================

-The configuration will be first initialized with the default .ini file found in the system.
+The configuration will be first initialized with the default values specified by eCAL.
+If you want to use the systems eCAL .ini file, call the InitConfigWithDefaultIni() function of the config object.

-In case the .ini to use is specified vial command line parameter, this one is chosen instead.
+In case the .ini to use is specified via command line parameter, this one is chosen instead.
-If it cannot find any .ini file, default values will be used for the first initialization of the configuration.
+The object will throw an error, in case the specified .ini file cannot be found.

+It is also possible to specify the .ini by calling the function InitConfig(std::string _ini_path) of the config object.

 * |fa-file-alt| :file:`hello_config/main.cpp`: